4rim/shell/README.md

 in (systems, cybersecurity, networks)
 - I want to add interesting scripts to my Linux workstation (as of now I'm doing most of this on my MacBook, and its default shell is zsh)
-- I'm interested in branching out to BSD and other \*NIX likes
+- I'm interested in branching out to BSD and other \*NIX-likes
 - I want to be a more efficient programmer

 ## Plan